The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Experimental Details

 \subsection{Reward Function}

 \paragraph{Mathematical Reasoning Tasks.} We employ a binary reward scheme.
-Each completion receives a reward of 1 if and only if the final answer is mathematically equivalent to the ground-truth solution, and 0 otherwise, following~\cite{huang2025reinforcing}.
+Each completion receives a reward of 1 if and only if the final answer is mathematically equivalent to the ground-truth solution following~\cite{huang2025reinforcing}.

-\paragraph{Code Generation Tasks.} For code generation, the total reward $r$ is defined as a weighted sum of a correctness reward $r_{\text{code}}$ and a format reward $r_{\text{format}}$:
+\paragraph{Code Generation Tasks.} For code generation, the total reward $r$ is defined as the sum of a correctness reward $r_{\text{code}}$ and a format reward $r_{\text{format}}$:

 \begin{itemize} \item \textbf{Correctness reward ($r_{\text{code}}$)}: Defined as the pass rate (ranging from 0 to 1) of the generated code on the provided unit tests.
 This term is only evaluated when $r_{\text{format}} = 1$. \item \textbf{Format reward ($r_{\text{format}}$)}: A heuristic reward designed to encourage syntactically valid outputs. \begin{itemize} \item $1.0$: A valid Markdown code block with correct Python syntax. \item $0.5$: A valid Markdown code block that contains syntax errors. \item $0.0$: Failure to generate a valid Markdown code block. \end{itemize} \end{itemize}